Jennifer Lacy

 Jennifer Lee Lacy (born March 21, 1983) is an American professional basketball player.

+Career

 Lacy graduated from Agoura Hills High School in Agoura Hills, California, in 2002.
 She played college basketball at Pepperdine, although she was recruited by Arizona, California, UC Santa Barbara, and Washington.
 She joined the WNBA in 2006.
 She is 6 feet, 3 inches tall and weighs 175 pounds.